 - Qt slots and Q_INVOKABLE methods, including the ability to invoke them.

 - Enums, flags, and class information registered at Qt's meta-object system.

 - For objects created in a QML context, access to context properties and the current context chain is provided.

 Finding and Navigating Objects

-Finding objects can be done via the search field on the top left side of the object inspector.
-Additionally, visual elements can be picked in the target application using Ctrl+Shift+Left Click.
+Finding objects can be done using the search field on the top-left side of the object inspector.
+Additionally, visual elements can be picked in the target application by holding the Ctrl+Shift+Left keys.

-If you have already selected an object and want to navigate to related objects, say look at a model of a selected view, you can use the object navigation in the context menu by right-clicking on the corresponding element in the property view.
+If you have already selected an object and want to navigate to related objects, such as look at a model of a selected view, you can use the object navigation in the context menu by right-clicking on the corresponding element in the property view.

 The following examples make use of the QObject inspector: